KyrillosEngineer/KyrillosEngineer.github.io/_pages/about.md

 ## Awards, Publications, and Certifications

 Kyrillos Hanna is currently working on acquiring his Lean Six Sigma, CAPM, and Scrum-master certifications by May of 2026.

+img src="assets/img/IMG_8580.jpg" alt="Kyrillos Hanna" style="width:200px;"/>